 Clinical interests: Erectile Dysfunction

-Dr. Mark Allen is an urology (urinary tract disease) specialist.
-These areas are among Dr. Allen's clinical interests: prostate problems, female incontinence, and urologic (genitourinary) cancer.
-Patient ratings for Dr. Allen average 2.0 stars out of 5.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
-After completing medical school at the University of Texas Health Science Center at San Antonio, School of Medicine and the University of Tennessee Health Science Center College of Medicine, Dr. Allen performed his residency at a hospital affiliated with the University of Tennessee.
-He has received professional recognition including the following: Texas Super Doctors.
-He is professionally affiliated with Baylor Scott & White Health.
+Dr. Mark Allen practices urology (urinary tract disease) in Plano, TX and Frisco, TX.
+He is rated 2.0 stars out of 5 by his patients.
+Areas of expertise for Dr. Allen include prostate problems, female incontinence, and urologic (genitourinary) cancer.
+Dr. Allen is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, in addition to other insurance carriers.
+Dr. Allen attended the University of Texas Health Science Center at San Antonio, School of Medicine and the University of Tennessee Health Science Center College of Medicine and then went on to complete his residency at a hospital affiliated with the University of Tennessee.
+He has received the following distinction: Texas Super Doctors.
+He is affiliated with Baylor Scott & White Health.